Homeschooling

 Home Schooling in Iowa

 The Home School Assistance Program (HSAP) is one of the legal options under Iowa law in which a family may homeschool.
-A school district which elects to provide a HSAP must provide an Iowa licensed teacher to supervise the enrolled families.
+A school district that elects to provide a HSAP must provide an Iowa licensed teacher to supervise the enrolled families.
 The teacher must have sixteen (16) supervising contacts with the enrolled family throughout the school year.
 Eight (8) of the contacts must be face-to-face, with the remaining eight (8) contacts being a phone, e-mail or other contact.
-A HSAP may provide other optional services, but all HASP's must provide the require certified teacher supervision of homeschooled families enrolled in the program.
-If you have specific questions about homeschool law you can contact Tom Ertz (tertz@marion-isd.org), the MHSAP Director.
-Visit the Marion Home School Assistance Program website here.
+A HSAP may provide other optional services.
+If you have specific questions about homeschool law you can contact Tom Ertz (tertz@marion-isd.org), the MHSAP Director, or click the links below to learn more about homeschooling options in the state of Iowa:

 Why Families Choose to Home School